 No Southern-fried Southern boy wants to be called a Yankee, but we share the characteristics of shrewdness and thrift.
-Thus, each month we include a money-saving tip.
-It’s OK if you call me “cheap.”
+Thus, each month we include a money-saving tip from Sticks in the Mud woodworker, Jim Randolph.
+It’s OK if you call him “cheap.”

 Jim Randolph is a veterinarian in Long Beach, Mississippi.
 His earlier careers as lawn mower, dairy farmer, automobile mechanic, microwave communications electronics instructor and journeyman carpenter all influence his approach to woodworking.
 His favorite projects are furniture built for his wife, Brenda, and for their children and grandchildren.
 His and Brenda’s home, nicknamed Sticks-In-The-Mud, is built on pilings (sticks) near the wetlands (mud) on a bayou off Jourdan River.
 His shop is in the lower level of their home.Questions and comments on woodworking may be written below in the comments section.
 Questions about pet care should be directed to his blog on pet care, www.MyPetsDoctor.com.
 We regret that, because of high volume, not all inquiries can be answered personally.